replicatedhq/help-center/content/docs/swarm/packaging-an-application/overview.md

 Using Replicated's built-in Docker Swarm support allows you to use your existing `docker-compose.yml` and Swarm Services to deploy your application using the Replicated platform.

-Shipping a Swarm application with Replicated involves creating a single YAML file that contains your Docker Swarm services and additional Replicated configuration data.
+Deploying a Swarm application with Replicated involves creating a single YAML file that contains your Docker Swarm services and additional Replicated configuration data.
 This is packaged as a multi-document YAML file, with a special comment at the top of each included documented to describe it's structure.
 Replicated supports Compose `3` versions up to `3.5` [depending on the installed version of Docker](https://docs.docker.com/compose/compose-file/compose-versioning/).

 A typical Docker Swarm release in Replicated will contain two documents, and will have the following structure: